Skip to content

 Alternatives

-Following consultation with the United States Coast Guard; United States Army Corps of Engineers; International Boundary and Water Commission; other appropriate federal, state, and local agencies; Native American tribes; other affected stakeholders; the public; and GER, OEA has determined that the reasonable alternatives that the EIS will analyze in detail are:
+Following consultation with the United States Coast Guard; the United States Army Corps of Engineers; the International Boundary and Water Commission; other appropriate federal, state, and local agencies; Tribes; other affected stakeholders; the public; and GER, OEA determined that the EIS will analyze two build alternatives: the Southern Rail Alternative and the Northern Rail Alternative.
+The EIS also analyzes the effects of constructing and operating the associated CMV Facility.
+PVH would construct the associated CMV Facility with either the Southern or the Northern Rail Alternative.
+The EIS also analyzes the impacts of the No-Action Alternative.

 Contact Us